Kaci Battaglia

-Kaci Lyn Battaglia (/ˈkeɪsiˌbətægˈliːə/ KAY-see-bə-tag-LEE-ə; born October 3, 1987, in Clearwater, Florida), also known mononymously as Kaci, is an American former singer, songwriter and dancer.
-Kaci gained fame in 2001 with her hit single "Paradise".
+Kaci Lyn Battaglia (/ˈkeɪsiˌbətægˈliːə/ KAY-see-bə-tag-LEE-ə; born October 3, 1987, in Clearwater, Florida), also known as Kaci Lyn and mononymously as Kaci, is an American singer and songwriter.
+Kaci first gained fame in 2001 with her hit single "Paradise", which reached number 11 on the UK singles chart when she was 13 years old.
+She also charted in the UK with "Tu Amor" and "I Think I Love You", the latter hitting number 10 in February 2002.
+Her song "I'm Not Anybody's Girl" saw modest British sales in 2003.